 Dark walls will usually close in a space.
 The purple-navy color here works visual magic by reducing the look of a large space.
 However, the illusion is only completed with the contrasting white sectional and the strategic placement of the wall gallery of artwork.

 Speaking of paint, many types of paint techniques will distract the eye from a large stretch of wall.
 Depending on the dimensions of the room, wide vertical or horizontal stripes could trick the mind.
 This is after careful consideration, of course.
 You don’t want the room to look like a circus tent.

 Painted squares or rectangles acting as framed out space for artwork or hanging collections (shelves, quilts, baskets, pottery) highlight pleasing items, instead of the awkwardness of too much wall space.

-I am happy to report we no longer live in the house with the Green Monster, and the paint project was a great investment in my decorating education.
+I am happy to report we no longer live in the house with the Green Monster, and the painting project was a great investment in my decorating education.
 No one really even mentioned the green space until I pointed it out and made the reference.
-Just goes to show how something can really bother the person who lives there, but never crosses the mind of visitors!
+Just goes to show how something can really bother the person who lives there but never crosses the mind of visitors!